gitUmaru/Pathomatic/README.md

-# Artificial Intelligence for Precision Medicine in Overian Carcinoma  (AIPMOC)
+# Artificial Intelligence for Precision Medicine in Overian Carcinoma
 A new Flutter project.

 ## Getting Started